This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Transfer to a bowl and enjoy with crackers, chips, raw vegetables or spread on sandwiches.
+• Transfer the hummus to a bowl and serve with crackers, tortilla chips, raw vegetables, or spread on sandwiches.

 Notes